Echo7394/EcoStat/README.md

 <p>
 The screen displays Temperature, Humidity, MCU Temp, and Wifi Signal Strength.
 Buttons toggle temperature up & down by one degree at a time.
-The "Heat" relay does not trigger until the target temperature is 2 degrees less than the current temperature and it has been more than 120 seconds to prevent excessive toggling and save energy / gas / LP.
+The "Heat" relay does not trigger until the target temperature is 2 degrees higher than the current temperature and it has been more than 120 seconds to prevent excessive toggling and save energy / gas / LP.
 The web page also provides the option to trigger the "Fan" relay seperately for air circulation without climate control.</p>